Code-Institute-Submissions/patterns_for_fashion/README.md

 Patterns 4 Fashion website is designed to give users easy access to information, simple navigation paths, clear feedback for all meaningful actions and safe and secured personal data storage.
 The site contains 6 applications: bag, blog, checkout, home, products and profiles.
 ### Navbar
-1. Responsiveness on different device sizes.1.
-Toast messages: Pop-up window for confirmation messages following commands as registration, logging in, logging out, add product to bag, remove product from the bag, etc. It can be dismmissed by click on x symbol.
+1. Responsiveness on different device sizes.
+1. Toast messages: Pop-up window for confirmation messages following commands as registration, logging in, logging out, add product to bag, remove product from the bag, etc. It can be dismissed by click on x symbol.
 1. The navigation bar functions on two levels:
     -   1. Top navigation bar for desktop view and mobile view
     -   1. Main navigation bar for desktop and mobile view